Iodine: benefits, dosage, contraindications

 ✪✪✪✪✪

-A placebo-controlled trial showed that taking molecular iodine at a dose of 3 to 6 mg per day for 5 months significantly reduces breast pain and tenderness in women with cyclic mastalgia.
+A placebo-controlled trial showed that taking molecular iodine at 3 to 6 mg per day for 5 months significantly reduces breast pain and tenderness in women with cyclic mastalgia.

 Posologie